JeschkeLab/DeerLab/docsrc/source/installation.rst

 Setup
 ---------------
-In order for MATLAB to access the DeerAnalysis API functions, the path to DeerAnalysis installation folder must be set.
+In order for MATLAB to access the DeerLab API functions, the path to DeerLab installation folder must be set.

-Method A) Add DeerAnalysis path via MATLAB's IDE
+Method A) Add DeerLab path via MATLAB's IDE
 	1) On the ``Home`` tab, in the ``Environment`` section, click ``Set Path``.

 		.. image:: ./images/installation1.png

-	2) Click ``Add with Subfolders...`` and select the ``DeerAnalysis\functions`` directory.
+	2) Click ``Add with Subfolders...`` and select the ``DeerLab\functions`` directory.

 		.. image:: ./images/installation2.png